UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

         base                     /Users/plewis/anaconda3
         geog0111              *  /Users/plewis/anaconda3/envs/geog0111

-## 4. Set up notebook kernel and extensions by running the following in shell (Terminal):
+## 4. Set up notebook kernel and extensions

+Do this by running the following in shell (Terminal):

         python -m ipykernel install --name=conda-env-geog0111-geog0111-py --display-name 'conda env:geog0111-geog0111' --user ~/geog0111/notebooks/bin/postBuild

-## 5. Set up your NASA Earthdata login on the site [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/).
-Store the Earthdata password locally when you come across it in the notes.
+## 5. Set up your NASA Earthdata login

+Go to the site [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/).
+Make sure you know your Earthdata login and password for when you come across it in the notes.

+## 6. Set up Google Earth Engine

+Go to the site XXX

-## 6. Launch jupyter or jupyterlab server
+## 7. Launch jupyter or jupyterlab server

           jupyter notebook